kentcdodds/api-check/README.md

 ### failed (boolean)

-This will only be present if there was a failure.
-Key off of this to know if the apiCheck failed.
+Will be false when the check passes, and true when it fails

+### passed (boolean)

+Will be true when the check passes, and false when it fails

 ### message (string)

-If the check failed, this will be a useful message for display to the user
+If the check failed, this will be a useful message for display to the user.
+If it passed, this will be an empty string

 Also note that if you only have one argument, then the first argument to the `apiCheck` function can simply be the checker function.
 For example: